Washington State Subsidy Profile

 25. Does Washington offer a tuition waiver program?

 The Education and Training Voucher (ETV) program provides financial assistance for current and former foster youth for college.
-Youth may be eligible if they are enrolled in an accredited college and pursuing a certificate or degree and if they are aged 16 to 20 and left Washington state or tribal foster care* at age 16 or older for an adoptive or relative guardianship placement.
+Youth may be eligible if they are enrolled in an accredited college and pursuing a certificate or degree and if they are aged 16 to 20 and left Washington state or tribal foster care.

 Once youth are determined eligible to receive ETV, they may receive funds each year as long as they meet their institution’s Satisfactory Academic Progress (SAP) Policy and ETV requirements.